 \subsection{Plateau problem: the spanning minimal surface}

-Concerning the area contribution, we use a recent approach based on a new notion of contact between the film and the rod, named spanning.
+Concerning the area contribution, the most recent approach is based on a new notion of contact between the film and the rod, named spanning.
 This has been introduced by Harrison and Pugh \cite{harrison2016existence} and later reformulated in \cite{DeLellis_2014} in a more Geometry Measure Theory context.
 We refer also to \cite{Lussardi_2017, bevilacqua2019soap} for its application to the Kirchhoff-Plateau setting and to \cite{king2022plateau} for an interesting recent version of its use in the capillarity theory.
 The spanning condition can be reformulated as follows \begin{definition} Let $H$ be a closed set in $\R^3$.
 We denote by $\mathcal{C}_H$ the set of all smooth embeddings $\gamma :S^1 \to \R^3 \setminus H$ which are not homotopic to a constant.
-Given a relatively closed subset $K$ in $\R^3 \setminus H$, we say that {\em $K$ spans $H$} if $\forall\, \gamma \in \mathcal{C}_H$, we have $K \cap \gamma (S^1) \neq \emptyset$. \end{definition} Then, in \cite{DeLellis_2014} the following theorem has been proved. \begin{theorem} Assume that there exists a surface $S \subset \R^3$ that spans $\R^3 \setminus \vect{p}[{\rm w}](\Omega)$ in the sense of Definition \ref{cappio} and such that $\mathcal{H}^2(S) < + \infty$.
-Then the following minimization problem has a solution, i.e. there exists
+Given a relatively closed subset $K$ in $\R^3 \setminus H$, we say that {\em $K$ spans $H$} if $\,\forall\, \gamma \in \mathcal{C}_H$, we have $K \cap \gamma (S^1) \neq \emptyset$. \end{definition} Then, in \cite{DeLellis_2014}, for a fixed compact boundary, the following theorem has been proved.